Be Water Wise by Conserving Water

 Hendersonville Water & Sewer has a reminder for anyone who consumes water in the area: Be Water Wise!

-Although not as severe as eastern counties, Western North Carolina has been experiencing dry weather.
+Although not as severe as other areas, Western North Carolina has been experiencing dry weather.
 Periods of low rainfall provide a good reminder to evaluate water use levels and create better water conservation habits.

-“We want our customers to think about their non-essential water use and take steps to conserve water where they can,” said Hendersonville Utilities Director Lee Smith.
+“We want our customers to think about their non-essential water use and take steps to conserve water where they can,” said Lee Smith, Hendersonville Utilities Director.
 “Conservation of this resource should always be a part of our daily routines.”

 The City of Hendersonville encourages the public to be ‘Water Wise’ and incorporate some or all of the following conservation tips: